 Stroll through the streets of Gastown

-Water Street is Gastowns most famous street, but the neighborhood covers the entire area between Richards East and Main Street.
-Be sure to check out the Gastown steam clock!
+Water Street is Gastown's most famous street, but the neighborhood covers the entire area between Richards East and Main Street.

-Despite this highly visible and cool clock it's easy to loose track of time in this charming neighborhood!
+Despite this highly visible and cool clock it's easy to lose track of time in this charming neighborhood!
 Read more about Gastown here.

 Admire the view from Canada Place

-Instead of taking the Aquabus you can also walk across the Granville bridge for a beautiful view over the city.
+Instead of taking the Aquabus, you can also walk across the Granville bridge for a beautiful view of the city.